LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Sideswipe accidents can often be tricky when it comes to insurance.
 In many cases, both drivers’ policies will cover the accident.
 However, there are also occasions where only one driver’s policy will cover the damages.

-Of course, you’ll also want to contact a lawyer at Cantor Grana Buckner Bucci for help with your case if you’ve been injured in an accident.
+Of course, you’ll also want to contact a Cantor Grana Buckner Bucci lawyer for help with your case if you’ve been injured in an accident.
 Our experienced lawyers can provide valuable insight on whether or not the other driver’s insurance will cover the damages from your accident and what steps need to be taken next.

 Can I Sue The Other Driver’s Insurance Company?

 If you were involved in a sideswipe car accident caused by someone else, they could bear responsibility for any injuries sustained and other losses incurred due to their actions.
-It all depends on where liability lies; if there are grounds available under Virginia law (or applicable federal regulations) from which to pursue a case against another party, then you might have grounds to sue.
+It depends on where liability lies; if there are grounds available under Virginia law (or applicable federal regulations) from which to pursue a case against another party, you might have grounds to sue.

 Do I Have a Case for My Car Accident Claim?